Anantapur: Transport

 Anantapur is well connected to the nearby major cities with National Highway 44 and National Highway 205 of National Highway network of India.
 The NH–44 connects it to Bangalore, which is towards south and Hyderabad, towards north, and NH 205 connects it to Chennai via Renigunta.
 The Andhra Pradesh State Road Transport Corporation operates bus services from Anantapur bus station.
 The city has a total road length of 298.12 km.

 provides rail connectivity for the city and is classified as an A–category station in Guntakal railway division of South Central Railway zone.

 The nearest International airport is Kempegowda International Airport, Bengaluru which is 190 kilometers away.

 Culture

 There are a few notable people from the town with their contributions to various fields such as politics, film industry and other areas.
-Neelam Sanjiva Reddy was the former President of India and the first Chief Minister of Andhra Pradesh, and Paidi Lakshmayya was the first member of Parliament from Anantapur's Lok Sabha Constituency.
-Kallur Subba Rao was an Indian freedom activist and was the first speaker of Andhra Assembly, as well as Kadiri Venkata Reddy, who was an Indian film director, writer and also a producer.
-Sathya Sai Baba, was a Hindu spiritual leader; Bellary Raghava was an Indian playwright, thespian and film actor.
+Neelam Sanjiva Reddy, the former President of India and the first Chief Minister of Andhra Pradesh.
+Paidi Lakshmayya, the first member of Parliament from Anantapur's Lok Sabha Constituency.
+Kallur Subba Rao, an Indian freedom activist who was also the first speaker of Andhra Assembly, as well as Kadiri Venkata Reddy, who was an Indian film director, writer and also a producer.
+Sathya Sai Baba, a godman and philanthropist.
+Bellary Raghava, an Indian playwright, thespian and film actor.

 Cuisine

-Millets such as, Jowar, Bajra, Ragi are the food grains which are mostly used in food items.
-Peanuts are also popular and used in everyday food like chutney, Chikki and enjoyed as snack with boiled or spicy roasted peanuts.
+Millets such as, Jowar, Bajra, Ragi are the food grains mostly used in daily foods.
+Peanuts are consumed widely in everyday foods like Chutney, Chikki and also enjoyed as a snack, boiled and roasted.
+Uggani is also a very popular breakfast.